-Title Date of Issue/Update Working Together to Safeguard Children (2018) July 2018 Working Together to Safeguard Children: revisions to statutory guidance (2018) February 2018 Keeping Children Safe in Education: for schools and colleges (2018) September 2018 Prevent duty guidance for England and Wales (including Prevent duty guidance: March 2016 for further education institutions in England and Wales and the Counter-Terrorism Act 2015) Inspecting safeguarding in early years, education and skills settings October 2018 Sexual violence and Sexual harassment between children in schools and colleges May 2018 Child sexual exploitation: definition and guide for practitioners February 2017 Children missing in education September 2016 Child abuse concerns: guide for practitioners March 2015 Children who run away or go missing from home or care January 2014 Contextual Safeguarding Briefing November 2017 The right to choose: multi agency statutory guidance January 2013 Safeguarding Vulnerable Groups Act (2006) November 2006 The Education Act (2002) - Section 175 July 2002 Multi-agency statutory guidance on female genital mutilation April 2016 Promoting the education of looked after and previously looked-after children February 2018 Supervision of activity with children September 2012 Special educational needs and disability code of practice: 0 to 25 years January 2015 Information sharing: advice for practitioners providing safeguarding services July 2018 Calderdale Safeguarding Children Continuum of Need and Response March 2015 The Care Act (2014) May 2014 Homelessness: How local authorities should exercise their functions.
+Title Date of Issue/Update Working Together to Safeguard Children (2018) July 2018 Working Together to Safeguard Children: revisions to statutory guidance (2018) February 2018 Keeping Children Safe in Education: for schools and colleges (2021) August 2021 Prevent duty guidance for England and Wales (including Prevent duty guidance: April 2021 for further education institutions in England and Wales and the Counter-Terrorism Act 2015) Inspecting safeguarding in early years, education and skills settings September 2019 Sexual violence and Sexual harassment between children in schools and colleges September 2021 Child sexual exploitation: definition and guide for practitioners February 2017 Children missing in education September 2016 Child abuse concerns: guide for practitioners March 2015 Children who run away or go missing from home or care January 2014 The right to choose: multi agency statutory guidance January 2013 Safeguarding Vulnerable Groups Act (2006) November 2006 The Education Act (2002) - Section 175 July 2002 Multi-agency statutory guidance on female genital mutilation July 2020 Promoting the education of looked after and previously looked-after children February 2018 Supervision of activity with children September 2012 Special educational needs and disability code of practice: 0 to 25 years January 2015 Information sharing: advice for practitioners providing safeguarding services July 2018 The Care Act (2014) May 2014 Homelessness: How local authorities should exercise their functions.
 June 2020

 In the discharge of its functions, and in implementing this policy and procedure, the College will remain mindful of its duty of care and other legal obligations.
-Such as, those it owes under the Health and Safety at Work Act 1974, the Data Protection Act 1998, the Safeguarding Vulnerable Groups Act 2006, Equality Act 2010, the Protection of Freedoms Act 2012, the Counter Terrorism and Security Act 2015.
+Such as, those it owes under the Health and Safety at Work Act 1974, the Data Protection Act 2018, the Safeguarding Vulnerable Groups Act 2006, Equality Act 2010, the Protection of Freedoms Act 2012, the Counter Terrorism and Security Act 2015.